ARCLabUNO/arclabwebsite/content/projects/2026_NDCS evaluation/index.md

 While the original evaluation was initiated in response to Nebraska Legislative Bill 896, this second grant cycle expands the ongoing collaboration between UNO and NDCS by continuing to generate rigorous evidence that informs policy, practice, and future program development.

-This is a four-year evaluation project funded by the Nebraska Department of Correctional Services.
+This is a two-year evaluation project funded by the Nebraska Department of Correctional Services.